Small Business Cyber Security Audit

 It has been reported that the average small business has spent over $117,000 to recover from a cyber attack, so how do you protect your business?

-As computer science professionals, we see first-hand the technical threats that can hide in plain sight that you may never see.
-Things like phishing email and computer viruses are the more common risks that come to mind for everyone, but there are bigger threats on the rise and they are targeting the smaller business community.
+As computer science professionals, we see first-hand the technical threats that can hide in plain sight.
+When someone talks about online security, things like phishing email and computer viruses are the more common risks that come to mind, but there are bigger threats on the rise targeting the smaller business community.
 For example…

 - According to a study conducted in 2016 by Keeper Security and Ponemon Institute, LLC, a web-based attack was the most common type of cyber attack against small businesses.
 That includes attacks on your website or through your web host, or through a web-based program.